 A passion for the figurative and the abstract

 I studied at Jacob Kramer College of Art in Leeds and Central School of Art & Design in London.
+I now work from my Garden studio in Grangemouth, Scotland.

 I am driven to continually create art that I find compelling and that engages the viewer.